-White and ivory have always been the number one choices for brides, but neutral hues of nude, champagne and blush are set to take over this year.
+White and ivory have always been the number one choices for weddings, but neutral hues of nude, champagne and blush are gorgeous alternatives for the modern bride.

 If you want something that’s a little bit sexy but still very classy, consider a lacy off-the-shoulder bridal design.

 There are plenty of beautiful collections out there for curvier shapes that have been specially structured for comfort and confidence.